 “Internet: : an electronic communications network that connects computer networks and organizational computer facilities around the world “

-Follow this site’s blog posts to hear how many and varied people across the globe have achieved the Impossible — with and for the Internet.
+Posts collected under the “Contributed Stories” category illustrate how many and varied people across the globe have achieved the Impossible — with and for the Internet — in their own words.

 The “Collaboration” category focuses on exposing and illustrating the collaborative activities that have brought us this impossible Internet, and the need for onward cross-industry, international, interpersonal collaboration going forward.